make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [jprasm](https://github.com/jprasm) for assisting with support for Inkbird air quality monitors.
 - [Muelner](https://github.com/Muelner) for assisting with support for WDYK 3-phase energy meter circuit breakers.
 - [Cyrelion](https://github.com/Cyrelion) for assisting with support for Lifubide X600 air purifiers.
+- [mwkchan](https://github.com/mwkchan) for assisting with support for Princess 350 panel heater.